nomemory/mapneat/README.md

 }.getPrettyString() // Transformed output
 ```

-If the source is XML we can use `fromXML(xmlValue: String)`.
+If the source is XML, `fromXML(xmlValue: String)`can be used.
 In this case the `xmlValue` is automatically converted to JSON using [JSON In Java](https://github.com/stleary/JSON-java).

-If the source is a Java Object
+If the source is a POJO `fromObject(object)` can be used.

+# A typical transformation

-Now, a typical transformation looks like this:
+A typical transformation looks like this:

 ```kotlin
 package net.andreinc.mapneat.examples